 For example, you can group several tests into folders:

 To learn how to create and manage folders in a project and how to use them to organize project items, see Organizing Items Into Folders.

 If a project suite, a project or one of its project items is bound to a source control system, project items’ icons in the Project Explorer panel indicate the source control status of the files.
-For more information on working with source control systems, see Working With Source Control Systems via SCC API Providers - Overview.
+For more information on working with source control systems, see Integration With Source Control Systems via SCC API Providers (Legacy).